Shilish/Mr.Crown/README.md

 Visit:
 https://accio15.gitbook.io/mr.crown/

-~~This project is no longer being hosted on any cloud service as it isn't financially viable in the long term.
+<s>This project is no longer being hosted on any cloud service as it isn't financially viable in the long term.